 Luke Song of Mr. Song Millinery designed Aretha Franklin's bowed gray chapeau for President Obama's inauguration.
 He's at member station WDET in Detroit.
 Welcome to the program.

-Mr. LUKE SONG (Mr. Song Millinery): Well, thanks for having me.
+LUKE SONG: Well, thanks for having me.
 Happy Easter, everybody.

 HANSEN: Happy Easter.
 You must be exhausted.
 How many of your own Easter bonnets are being worn today?